Teens and Prescription Medicines

 Get rid of leftover medicine.
 This will decrease the opportunity for your teen or their friends to abuse these

-Discuss the dangers of “pharming,” or mixing prescription drugs with other substances.
+Discuss the dangers of “pharming,” or mixing prescription medicines with other substances.

-Many teens who take prescription drugs for non-medical reasons combine them with
+Many teens who take prescription medicines for nonmedical reasons combine them with

 other drugs or alcohol, greatly increasing their overdose risk.

 Consider keeping naloxone on hand.
-This prescribed medicine counters the effects of opioid drugs to prevent overdose
+This prescribed medicine counters the effects of opioid medicines to prevent overdose

 deaths.
 If you suspect your child or their friends are abusing opioids, talk to your